Missed Period With Negative Pregnancy Test Result

-Importantly enough, just because your period is late and just because you’ve taken a pregnancy test that comes out negative doesn’t mean the two are related.
-There are numerous answers to both of the questions, so let’s break each one down carefully.
+There are numerous possible answers to both of these questions, so let’s break each one down carefully.

 Why Haven’t I Started My Period?